bitpokerio/BitPoker.Clients/README.md

 # BitPoker.Clients
-.Net clients for BitPoker
+.Net service clients for BitPoker, to third parties such as block explorers.

-## Repo structure
+## Blockchain

-/src

-/src/core

-/src/full
+GetBalance

+GetUtxo